ashabtariq/offensive-playbook/writeups/portswigger/authentication-vulnerabilities/LAB2.md

 ### 1. Reconnaissance
 - Login page has no brute-force protection as successive incorrect attempts were not blocked
-- Application returned no error response for correct username
+- Application returned different error response for correct credentials
 - Tools used: Burp Suite

 ### 2. Vulnerability Identification